IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 The assumed audience for this white paper includes those involved in a current or planned health information community of any size and scope that needs an overview of a framework for building a health information exchange model based on open standards.
-This paper does not cover the technical details as they are found in the IHE Profiles, White Papers, and Webinar material.
+This white paper does not cover the technical details as they are found in the IHE Profiles, White Papers, and Webinar material.

 Some intended audiences include:

-* Govt (MOH, CDC)
+* Government (MOH, CDC)
 * Federal Health Agencies (ONC, HHS, NIST)
 * Regional/State Health Agencies (State Public Health Agencies)
 * NGOs (WHO, UNICEF)